5 MIN READ

 Figure 2.
 Starter fertilizer injury to seed and radicle.

 Table 1.
-Salt index for common starter fertilizer materials relative to 10-34-0 and expressed as pounds of salt effect per gallon.1
+Salt index for common starter fertilizer materials relative to 10-34-0 and expressed as pounds of salt effect per gallon.

-Table 1.
-Salt index for common starter fertilizer materials relative to 10-34-0 and expressed as pounds of salt effect per gallon.1
+Salt index for common starter fertilizer materials relative to 10-34-0 and expressed as pounds of salt effect per gallon.

 Pop-Up Starter Fertilizer Use Considerations

-Starter fertilizer damage to corn with in-furrow or pop-up placement will not occur in all years.
-When soil moisture at planting is adequate and rainfall occurs soon after planting, problems associated with fertilizer salt damage will be minimal or will not occur.
+Starter fertilizer injury to corn with in-furrow or pop-up placement does not occur in all years.
+When soil moisture at planting is adequate and rainfall occurs soon after planting, problems associated with fertilizer salt injury may be minimal or does not occur.
 Problems can be anticipated when soil moisture becomes limited, and no rainfall occurs for several weeks after planting.
 A good quality fertilizer is important with in-furrow or pop-up placement.
 Recommended rates are generally 4 to 5 gallons per acre for in-furrow applications.
-A fertilizer with a high P ratio (1-2-1,1-3-1, etc.) in a highly water-soluble form, and combined with ammonium nitrogen can be used.
+A fertilizer with a high P ratio (1-2-1 ,1-3-1, etc.) in a highly water-soluble form, and combined with ammonium nitrogen can be used.
 Formulations may change based on availability and if other nutrients are added.
 Producers should be very cautious applying starter fertilizer that includes N, K, and/or S, or some micronutrients such as B, in direct contact with the seed.
 Urea nitrogen and thiosulfate forms of fertilizer should be avoided with in-furrow placement to limit potential salt and ammonia injury.
-Monoammonium phosphate-based materials are good choices, and ammonium polyphosphate (10-34-0) is also an excellent liquid starter.
+Monoammonium phosphate-based materials are good choices for a liquid starter fertilizer, as well as ammonium polyphosphate (10-34-0).
 Application equipment must also be functioning properly to deliver uniform low rates of starter fertilizer when using in-furrow or pop-up placement.
 Fertilizer injury often occurs from problems with application equipment on the planter.
-Common problems are getting fertilizer application rates too high, improper settings, lack of or improper calibration, and poor distribution on liquid systems (some rows receiving more than others) that can lead to over-application and fertilizer salt injury.
+Common problems include fertilizer application rates that are too high, improper settings, lack of or improper calibration, and poor distribution on liquid systems (some rows receiving more than others) that can lead to over-application and fertilizer salt injury.
 It is important to remember that no fertilizer application is without risk, and there is no fertilizer material that is completely safe for in-furrow or pop-up placement.
 Understanding the variables involved can help to minimize the risks associated with in-furrow or pop-up placement of starter fertilizer in corn.